 5. Statutory public consultation — at least 28 calendar days

 If we propose to grant you a new appointment, we will consult publicly for a minimum of 28 calendar days.
-In addition to the public consultation, we will notify the relevant appointed water and/or sewerage companies, the Environment Agency and the local authorities in the area.
+In addition to the public consultation, we will notify the relevant appointed water and/or sewerage companies, the Environment Agency, the Drinking Water Inspectorate, (Natural Resources Wales, where applicable) and the local authorities in the area.

 6. Consideration of responses to the consultation — Ofwat up to 10 working days

 Before deciding whether to grant an appointment, we will consider the responses to the consultation.
 If objections are raised we will try to resolve them as quickly as possible.
 We also need to have received signed copies of bulk services contracts in order to recommend that an appointment is granted.